NaokiAkai/mcl_ros/README.md

 ## How to install

 You need to install ROS environment first.
-Then, install ros_mcl as
+Then, install mcl_ros as

 ~~~
 $ git clone https://github.com/NaokiAkai/mcl_ros.git